Tucupita Marcano Player Props: Pirates vs. Marlins

 Tucupita Marcano At The Plate

-- Looking at the 49 games he has played this season, he's hit a long ball in three of them (6.1%), and in 1.9% of his trips to the dish.
+- He has gone deep in 6.0% of his games this year, and 1.8% of his trips to the dish.

-- In nine games this season (18.4%), Marcano has picked up an RBI, including two games with multiple runs batted in.
+- In 10 games this season (20.0%), Marcano has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least once 11 times this season (22.4%), including one multi-run game.
+- He has scored at least one run 11 times this year (22.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.